strimzi/proposals/005-http-bridge-metrics.md

 # Next steps

-Agreeing on which kind of HTTP server metrics we should keep and if some aggregation/filtering could make more sense.
-Exporting the Kafka clients JMX metrics in the Prometheus format.
+Agreeing on changing or not the way metrics are exposed choosing between current status, proposal 1 and proposal 2.
-Agreeing on which Kafka client metrics to use for the Kafka part of the bridge itself.
+Agreeing on the current metrics used for the Grafana dashboard.
 Building a final Grafana dashboard for the bridge.
+Integrating bridge metrics configuration in the Strimzi Cluster Operator.